cancervariants/fusion-representation/docs/source/information_model.rst

 :ref:`regulatory-fusions`) and the gene fusion context (:ref:`assayed-fusions` or :ref:`categorical-fusions`).

 ..
    **(E)** Assayed fusions are additionally described by the underlying causative event (if known) driving a fusion, as well as details about the molecular assay and whether the fusion was directly observed or inferred.
-The Evidence and Conclusion Ontology (ECO) provides a standardized set of terms for describing types of assays.

 .. _common-elements: